snail-language/snail-language.github.io/_docs/04-specification.md

 gives the name of the token.
 The optional fourth line holds additional information (i.e., the lexeme) for identifiers, integers, and strings.

+#### Line and Column Numbers
+The first line in a file is line 1.
+Each successive newline character (`\n`) increments the line count.
+Column numbers begin with column 1 and resets on each newline.

 #### Example
 Given the following input: